 - 1 egg yolk

 - 1 1/4 cup fairlife whole ultra-filtered milk

 - 4 tablespoons butter

-- Preparation: Heat oven to 350 F. Generously butter a 9-inch cake pan.
+- Preparation: Heat oven to 350 F. Generously butter a 9 x 3 inch round cake pan.
 Set aside.

 - In a large bowl sift together flour, baking powder, and salt.
 Set aside.

 - In a stand mixer fitted with a whisk attachment, beat eggs, egg yolk and sugar until mixture is thick and batter falls from whisk in a thick ribbon about 4-5 minutes.
 Beat in vanilla.